hpesoj/gsl-pointers/README.md

 assert(b.get_parent() == a);
 ```

-Not only is the syntax nicer, but it discourages the use of raw pointers in client code, reducing the potential for `nullptr` bugs.
-To set the empty state, we use `{}`, and to test for the empty state we can test `optional_view` as if it were a `bool`:
+This is arguably more natural syntax.
+To set the empty state, we use `{}`, and to test for the empty state we can test `optional_view` as if it were a `bool`, just like a pointer:

 ```c++
 b.set_parent({})
 assert(!b.get_parent());
 ```

-Now, it would be nice if `node` kept track of its children, so we can navigate both up _and_ down the tree.
+It would be nice if `node` also kept track of its children, so we can navigate both up _and_ down the tree.
 If we were using references and pointers, we might initially consider storing a `std::vector` of references:

 ```c++
     std::vector<node&> children;
 ```

 Alas, this will not compile.
-References behave irregularly: unlike pointers, copy assigning to a reference will modify the referenced object, not the reference itself.
+References behave irregularly: unlike pointers, copy assignment applies directly to the referenced object, not to the reference itself.
 This behaviour precludes storage of references in STL containers like `std::vector`.
 Instead, we are forced to store pointers:

 ```c++
 private: